Animal research and teaching

 When you don't need a licence

-You don't need a licence if you are in charge of animals in a child-care centre, pre-school or educational institution unless the animals are used or intended to be used for scientific teaching purposes.
+You don't need a registration if you’re in charge of animals in a child-care centre, pre-school or educational institution unless they’re used or intended to be used for scientific teaching purposes.

-Any research involving animals in the NT must be overseen by an ethics committee.
+Any research work involving animals in the NT must be approved and overseen by an ethics committee.

 Applying for a licence